 Who is it suitable for?

-- For those who want to gain a deeper understanding of consensus algorithms
+- Readers who want a deeper understanding of consensus algorithms

 Related chapters

-- Why distributed systems and consistency matter - Section entry map that frames the core trade-offs and context for Tanenbaum's theoretical foundation.
+- Why distributed systems and consistency matter - Section entry map for invariants, partial failures, and consistency boundaries before diving into the textbook.

-- PACELC theorem - Extension of CAP for normal operation: latency versus consistency in production distributed systems.
+- PACELC theorem - CAP extended to normal operation: how latency and consistency compete even outside outages.

 - Consensus: Paxos and Raft - Practical continuation of coordination, fault-tolerance, and agreement patterns from the book.

-- Leslie Lamport: causality, Paxos, and engineering thinking - Historical and conceptual context behind causality and consensus algorithms used across the chapter.
+- Leslie Lamport: causality, Paxos, and engineering thinking - Historical and conceptual context behind causality, logical time, and consensus algorithms.

 - Clock synchronization in distributed systems - Applied view on physical/logical clocks and why time semantics affect protocol correctness.